Bracknell: Culture

 In the south of the town is South Hill Park, a mansion dating from 1760, although much rebuilt, that now houses a large arts centre.
-The Wilde Theatre was opened in 1984, named after Oscar Wilde who created the character 'Lady Bracknell' in his play The Importance of Being Earnest.
+The Wilde Theatre was opened in 1984, named after Oscar Wilde who created the character 'Lady Bracknell' in his play The Importance of Being Earnest, which was also the inaugural production at the theatre in April of that year.
 South Hill Park has been home to a number of major music festivals over the years: